Raghav8125/K8s-setup-in-Air-Gapped-Environment-with-HAProxy/README.md

 ```

-# 🚀 Kubernetes Air-Gapped HA Cluster Setup
+## 🚀 Kubernetes Air-Gapped HA Cluster Setup

-This repository contains the complete setup and documentation for deploying a **Kubernetes HA cluster in an air-gapped environment**, using:
+This repository contains the complete setup and documentation for deploying a **Kubernetes HA cluster in an air-gapped environment**.

+### Prerequsite:

 - ✅ 3 Control plane nodes
 - ✅ 1 Worker node